laboon/CS1632_Spring2018/syllabus_tue_thu.md

 # Syllabus - Spring 2018
 CS1632 Software Quality Assurance - TUESDAY / THURSDAY

-_Although the professor will make a best effort to have the class topic on the day listed, occasionally a change must be made (e.g., a lecture going long, or a guest lecturer unable to make it to class that day).
+_Although the instructor will make a best effort to have the class topic on the day listed, occasionally a change must be made (e.g., a lecture going long, or a guest lecturer unable to make it to class that day).
 However, these are the topics that will be covered and the expected date that they will be taught._

 AFIST = _A Friendly Introduction to Software Testing_ by Bill Laboon

+WPGR = _Why's (Poignant) Guide to Ruby_

 ## WEEK 1 (8 Jan)
 * (Class 1) Introduction - What is Software Quality Assurance?